ashgupta1971/DualBootLinuxMint/index.md

         $ sudo pvremove --verbose <pvname>

-Now wipe all partition information from the storage device using fdisk:
+Now wipe all partition information from the storage device using 'parted':

-        $ sudo fdisk /dev/sd<device identifier>
+        $ sudo parted /dev/sd<device identifier>

-At the fdisk prompt type "o" to erase the MBR and then type "w" to write all changes and exit the utility.

 ### Create New Partitions on Storage Device

-Create the following partitions on the storage device using fdisk (use a partition type of "7" for NTFS partitions):
+Create the following partitions on the storage device using 'parted' (use a partition type of "7" for NTFS partitions):

 1. a 100 GiB *Windows 10* primary partition formatted as *NTFS*